 Thomas Escher is an information architect and freelance journalist who currently lives in New York.
 He reports, inter alia, for Spiegel Online.
-The 32-year-old German studied media and communications management at the university of cooperative education in Ravensburg, before he started with the Burda publishing house in 2004.
+He studied media and communications management at the university of cooperative education in Ravensburg, before he started with the Burda publishing house in 2004.

 Dr. Thomas Garms (53), a publicist and media manager, has, amongst other things, been responsible for a number of major magazines such as Die WELT am Sonntag, Men's Health, and Fit for fun.
 In 2010, he founded his own publishing company to distribute the German edition of the Brazilian lifestyle magazine TRIP.
 In September 2011, he started as Head of Corporate Media with Axel Springer Switzerland AG.